How to Just Quit and Travel the World

 Figure: The one spreadsheet.

 Planning and preparation are critical.
-This old teacher’s of mine saying that “organization is not everything, but without organization, everything is nothing” comes to mind.
+A former teacher of mine had a saying that “organization is not everything, but without organization, everything is nothing” comes to mind.
 Here, too, people are different, and you can probably do with surprisingly little prep work, but I argue that it helps.
 And if only to put your mind at extra ease.

 Don’t deviate from the plan.
 Once everything has been collected, documented, and scheduled, it’s important to stick to it.
 Unless there are unforeseeable, important events like a family emergency, that is.
-That’s not the bit of project manager inside of me speaking here but the one who appreciates locking in on goals.
+That’s not the project manager in me speaking here but the one who appreciates locking in on goals.

 Contingency and Emergency